friquerette/snapcefa/README.md

    . local: the local is moved in the same time into the module, . header component: which is center to the application, it will be put inside a directory component\
    . export/import: now the component header is imported inside the core module but not visible from out side it needs to be export from there\
+Create the feature module CefaSnaps, all the component for CefaSnap are moved inside this new module\
+\